NVIDIA/aistore/memsys/README.md

 MMSA will try to make sure that there's a certain specified amount of memory that remains available at all times.
 Following are the rules to set this minimum:

-* 1) environment `AIS_MINMEM_FREE` takes precedence over everything else listed below;
+1. environment `AIS_MINMEM_FREE` takes precedence over everything else listed below;
-* 2) if `AIS_MINMEM_FREE` is not defined, variables `AIS_MINMEM_PCT_TOTAL` and/or
+2. if `AIS_MINMEM_FREE` is not defined, variables `AIS_MINMEM_PCT_TOTAL` and/or
  `AIS_MINMEM_PCT_FREE` define percentages to compute the minimum based on the total or the currently available memory, respectively;
-* 3) with no environment, the minimum is computed based on the following MMSA member variables:
+3. with no environment, the minimum is computed based on the following MMSA member variables:
-     * MinFree     - memory that must be available at all times
+    * `MinFree`     - memory that must be available at all times
-     * MinPctTotal - same, via percentage of total
+    * `MinPctTotal` - same, via percentage of total
-     * MinPctFree  - ditto, as % of free at init time
+    * `MinPctFree`  - ditto, as % of free at init time
+    * Example:
+        ```go
-     * example: memsys.MMSA{MinPctTotal: 4, MinFree: cmn.GiB * 2}
+        memsys.MMSA{MinPctTotal: 4, MinFree: cmn.GiB * 2}
+        ```
- * 4) finally, if none of the above is specified, the constant `minMemFree` in the source
+4. finally, if none of the above is specified, the constant `minMemFree` in the source

 ## Termination